nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/docker-image/nuxeo-kubernetes-deployment.md

 ## Kubernetes Introduction

-[Kubernetes](https://kubernetes.io/) is an open source orchestrator for deploying and managing containerized applications at scale.
+[Kubernetes](https://kubernetes.io/) is an open-source orchestrator for deploying and managing containerized applications at scale.
 Kubernetes provides all the tools necessary to build and deploy a reliable, scalable distributed Nuxeo architecture, regardless of the environment and underlying infrastructure.

 <img src="https://newrelic.com/sites/default/files/wp_blog_inline_files/kubernetes_architecture.jpg"/>